csgillespie/efficientR/main.md

 read.csv(file_name, colClasses = c("numeric", "numeric"))
 ```

 In some cases with R programming there is a trade-off between speed and robustness.
-This is illustrated below with reference to differences in how **readr**, **data.table** and base R approaches handle unexpected values.
-Figure \@ref(fig:5-1) highlights
-that as the dataset size increases, the benefit of switching to `fread()` and (eventually) to `read_csv()` .
+This is illustrated below with reference to differences in how the **readr**, **data.table** and base R approaches handle unexpected values.
+Figure \@ref(fig:5-1) highlights the benefit of switching to `fread()` and (eventually) to `read_csv()` as the dataset size increases.
 For a small ($1$MB) dataset:
 `fread()` is around $5$ times faster than base R.

 ### Differences between `fread()` and `read_csv()`

 The file `voc_voyages` was taken from a dataset on Dutch naval expeditions used with permission from the CWI Database Architectures Group.
 The data is described more fully at [monetdb.org](https://www.monetdb.org/Documentation/UserGuide/MonetDB-R).
-From this dataset we primarily use the 'voyages' table with lists Dutch shipping expeditions by their date of departure.
+From this dataset we primarily use the 'voyages' table which lists Dutch shipping expeditions by their date of departure.

 ```r